mnielsen/notes-on-writing/notes_on_writing.md

 Rather, it should be to find new perspectives on the underlying questions and phenomena.
 Striking prose will merely be a happy byproduct.

+## Phrases

+**F. Scott Fitzgerald (in Gatsby):** "There was dancing now on the canvas in the garden; old men pushing young girls backwards in *eternal graceless circles* [...]"

+In three words, Fitzgerald conveys many things:

+(1) "eternal" refers to the obvious fact that the dance can continue as long as the music holds out, but simultaneously conveys a sense of all dances continuing in this way, for all time, and perhaps even to a sense that there is just one dance, continuing in circles forever.

+(2) "graceless" is descriptive, but we are no sure whether it is cynical, or realistic.
+No matter which, it is presumably a parochial comment, since not all dancers are graceless.

+(3) This is all possible because Fitzgerald starts with a very primary, raw observaton about what is going on: people are moving in circles.
+It's the rawness and simpicity and concreteness of that observation that enables the beautiful modifiers.

+Let me attempt something similar.
+Suppose I wanted to describe the passage of cars along my street.
+Some simple observations: the cars move in lines; they stop and start; they move in different ways at different times of the day; they move in opposite directions; they for the most part act as barriers to one another.
+An interesting kind of
+barrier: a barrier to intention, since sometimes one will clearly wish to pass another, but it is difficult to do.
+The cars sometimes seem sad to me, especially when people are commuting to work.
+I can't quite say how, but there is somehow a dejected quality I associate to the cars' motion.
+Candidate phrases:

++ "capacious machines moving in opposing lines".
+There's something wrong with it --- I would never use "capacious machines" --- but it still gets at the sense of raw observation.

++ "Large machines moving in opposing lines, sometimes halting, but moving often enough with speed to please their inhabitants".

+Neither attempt has elegance.
+I should continue until I suceed.

+Advertising billboards: "Beautiful people looking down upon us with eternal smiles".
+Not bad.
+What other quality do those smiles have?
+The obvious cliche is "frozen".
+Better is "artificial".
+Better still is "hired": "Beautiful people looking down upon us with their hired smiles" (or perhaps "smiles-for-hire").
+As actors, their smile is a professional asset.
+Another cliche: "appealing" --- that's the intent.
+Another cliche: "forced".
+Better is "slightly manic".
+Can I do better than "Beautiful people"?
+"Two-dimensional people looking down upon us with [slightly?] manic smiles" is certainly better thban "Beautiful people looking down upon us with frozen smiles".